Home Of Hard Working Border Collies

 4. Learn Continually

 PHILOSOPHY My thoughts about stock dogs and how best to train them has evolved over the years.
 I began thinking the training was about Obedience and Making the dog do as I say.
-I Was WRONG.

 I have learned that these dogs Want to Work and Want to Please you.
 They are bred to be that way.